| As the second witness was leaving,

 "Yes, perhaps," agreed Eowyn.
 "We know that the

-killer probably took her by surprise, and attacked from behind,
+killer took her by surprise, and attacked her from behind, so

 "But we also know," added Legolas, "that there